Skip to content

 Surveyors use specialized tools to measure land and come up with specific boundaries and coordinates.
 These surveys often come into play during boundary disputes.

-Maryland has a search tool called Plats.net, where you can search for plats and surveys within the state.
-It is administered and maintained by the Maryland State Archives, the Administrative Office of the Courts, and Maryland Circuit Court Clerks.
+Maryland has a search tool called Plats.net, which allows users to search for plats and surveys within the state.
+The tool is administered and maintained by the Maryland State Archives, the Administrative Office of the Courts, and the Maryland Circuit Court Clerks.

 The information on boundaries may include: